North Carolina House Bill 11: Opposition to NCHB 11

 The DREAM Act (Development Relief and Education for Alien Minors) aimed to provide a path to college or university education, military enlistment, and eventual citizenship for undocumented youth that met certain criteria.
 Though the DREAM Act did not pass, several organizations were inspired by its movement, such as the NC DREAM Team.

 Several student groups and nonprofit organizations have been active and vocal since NCHB 11 was introduced.
 The NC DREAM Team is a group of immigrant student youth and their allies committed to immigrants' rights in North Carolina.
 NC DREAM Team is a part of the Adelante Student Coalition, which aims to ensure K-12 and post-secondary education for all students.
 The NC DREAM Team's philosophy for educational reform is built upon the foundations of the DREAM Act (Development Relief and Education for Alien Minors).
 The DREAM Act was a federal piece of legislation that failed in 2010.
 The DREAM Act aimed to provide a path to college or university education, military enlistment, and eventual citizenship for undocumented youth that were able to meet a very specific list of criteria regarding residency, completed education and good moral character.

 Also in opposition to NCHB 11 is the American Civil Liberties Union (ACLU) of North Carolina.The ACLU worries that NCHB 11 will open the door to racial profiling and discrimination, and that it places an undue burden on undocumented students seeking post-secondary education.
 Referencing the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution, the ACLU argues that the amendment protects individuals such as undocumented students from discrimination in the education arena.
-They also point to the 1982 U.S. Supreme Court decision in Plyer v.
+They also point to the 1982 U.S. Supreme Court decision in Plyler v.
 Doe, quoting that "education prepares individuals to become self-reliant and self-sufficient participants in society.
 The ACLU maintains that the disadvantage to undocumented students is "bad fiscal and social policy," quoting a report by the State Board of Community Colleges, which found that the NCCCS makes $1,650 from every undocumented student currently paying out-of-state tuition to attend North Carolina community colleges.
 They have asked legislators to vote against NHB11, and encouraged other citizens to oppose the passage of the bill as well.